A Unified Recovery of Structured Signals Using Atomic Norm: Subgaussian Measurements

 The computation of Gaussian width is in general difficult. $w(S_\rho)$ has been computed in the compressed sensing case, which has an upper bound of $O(s\ln(d/s)$~\cite[Proposition 9.33]{FRbook}.
 It is also bounded in the low matrix recovery case in \cite{KKRT16}.
 For the frame case, the minimum number of subgaussian measurements was computed through bounding a different Gaussian width~\cite{CCL18}, instead of $w(S_\rho)$.
-It would be interesting to compute $w(S_\rho)$ when the atomic set is a frame.

-\begin{remark} We may define a set according to the strong null space property as $S_c=\{\|z-v\|_\Wc-\|v\|_\Wc\leq c\|z\|_2, \text{ for some }v\in\Sigma_{\Wc,s}\}\cap\Sbd$.
+\begin{remark} We may define a set according to the strong null space property as $S'_c=\{\|z-v\|_\Wc-\|v\|_\Wc\leq c\|z\|_2, \text{ for some }v\in\Sigma_{\Wc,s}\}\cap\Sbd$.
 This way, we will have a similar result to Corollary \ref{cor:sub} without requiring $\Wc$ being splittable.
-However, computing $w(S_c)$ could pose bigger challenge. \end{remark}
+However, computing $w(S'_c)$ could pose bigger challenge. \end{remark}